 Systemic fibrinolysis carries a risk of significant life-threatening bleeding and is usually not recommended.
 Local thrombolytic therapy with or without catheter-directed thrombectomy in patients with acute RVT is associated with acute renal failure.
 Surgical thrombectomy can be rarely considered in the setting of acute bilateral RVT and acute renal failure especially if percutaneous thrombectomy and/or thrombolysis cannot be performed.

-Acute RVT presenting with loin pain and hematuria can mimic renal colic, pyelonephritis, renal papillary necrosis or renal infarction from renal artery thrombosis or embolism.
+Acute RVT presenting with loin pain and hematuria can mimic renal colic, pyelonephritis, renal papillary necrosis, or renal infarction from renal artery thrombosis or embolism.
 Renal cyst in adult polycystic kidney disease is another condition to consider.
 Rarely, a tumor thrombus (extension of a tumor into the vein) may be confused with RVT.

 Prognosis is favorable with treatment.
-However, morbidity and mortality of RVT depend on its underlying cause.
-For example, in cases of RVT secondary to malignancy, complications can arise from the malignancy itself or result in a thromboembolism at other sites such as DVT or PE.
+However, the morbidity and mortality of RVT depend on its underlying cause.
+For example, in cases of RVT secondary to malignancy, complications can arise from the malignancy itself or result in thromboembolism at other sites such as DVT or PE.
 Prognosis of RVT due to nephrotic syndrome as per a retrospective cohort study showed a 40% mortality at 6 months in 27 patients with RVT.
 Survivors appeared to have stable renal function and resolution of nephrotic syndrome.
 RVT that develops after a renal transplant has a poor prognosis and usually results in graft failure, particularly in the first month post-transplant.

 Complications include a decline in renal function, leading to chronic kidney disease with a potential to lead to end-stage renal disease.
-Renal atrophy, hypertension or extension of thrombus/embolism may occur.
+Renal atrophy, hypertension, or extension of thrombus/embolism may occur.
 Left-sided renal vein thrombosis may cause pelvic congestion syndrome in females and swelling of left testis or varicocele in males.
 RVT after renal transplant usually occurs early after the surgery and has a reported prevalence of 0.1% to 4.2% and ultimately leads to loss of graft in almost all cases.

 - Vascular medicine